 The Successor Agency for the Redevelopment Agency of the City of Pittsburg (Successor Agency) owns properties that are developable for housing projects.
-The Successor Agency's long term management property management plan has been approved by the California State Department of Finance (DOF).
+The Successor Agency's long-range property management plan (LRPMP) was approved by the California State Department of Finance (DOF).
 This DOF approval allows the Successor Agency to sell these properties at fair market value to interested parties.
-It would be ideal to sell these properties to developers who could construct affordable housing projects with built in onsite services to address community needs.
+It would be ideal to sell these properties to developers who could construct affordable housing projects with onsite services to address community needs.
 The process for selling these properties requires interested parties to 1) consult with the Planning Department to ensure that their intended use for the property is allowed per zoning code; 2) obtain an appraisal; 3) submit an offer to the Successor Agency with the appraisal; 4) Successor Agency presents the offer to the Oversight Board to the Successor Agency (Oversight Board) for consideration and if approved by the Oversight Board, the Successor Agency and the buyer would perform the necessary actions pursuant to an executed purchase and sale agreement in order to close escrow.

-As of March 2017, eight properties have been sold.
-One of the properties sold was to a developer that will have its non-profit managing partner acquire the land to construct housing for veterans.
-This project is known as Veteran's Square.
-The Housing Authority has agreed to provide a loan for up to \$947,000 for the financing of Veteran's Square through Resolution No. 15-288 dated June 15, 2015.
-Veterans Square consists of 28 one-bedroom units and 2 two-bedroom units.
-The affordable housing development project will be 100% affordable with the exception of one unrestricted manager's unit.
-Rents will range from 30% AMI to 50% AMI.
-The ground floor will consist of an on-site management office, 30 parking spaces, 18 bicycle parking spaces, a landscaped courtyard, and a community room for residents.
-Services for residents will be offered by Shelter, Inc., an established supportive services provider in the region.
-Veterans Square is well located in an established neighborhood and will promote active transportation, such as biking and walking, as well as encourage public transportation ridership, thereby reducing vehicle miles traveled (VMT).
+As of March 2018, out of 65 properties owned by the Successor Agency, only 11 properties remain available for sale.
+One of the properties sold was to a developer that will have its non-profit managing partner acquire the land to construct housing for veterans, known as Veterans Square.
+Square is well located in an established neighborhood and will promote active transportation, such as biking and walking, as well as encourage public transportation ridership, thereby reducing vehicle miles traveled (VMT).
 Veterans Square is located within a half-mile of amenities such as public parks, a marina with public recreational facilities, and two bus stops.